bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 # Loss Recovery and Retransmission

-> **Authors' Note:** Do we want to mandate (make a MUST) doing session-multiplexing instead of SSRC-multiplexing for RTP retransmission?
+> **Author's Note:** Do we want to mandate (make a MUST) doing session-multiplexing instead of SSRC-multiplexing for RTP retransmission?

-{{!RFC4588}} provides a mechanism to support RTP retransmission in the case of loss of RTP packets, in order to increase the quality of service provided by the media stream.
-As QRT natively supports multiplexing of RTP sessions on a single QUIC connection, endpoints which choose to implement retransmission SHOULD do so using the session-multiplexing scheme described in {{!RFC4588}}.
+{{!RFC4588}} specifies two schemes to support retransmission in the case of RTP packet loss.
+Since QRT natively supports RTP session multiplexing on a single QUIC connection, endpoints choosing to implement retransmission SHOULD do so using the session-multiplexing scheme.

-The selection of a new QRT Flow Identifier to use for the retransmission session is implementation-specific.
-See {{sdp-rtx}} for the specification of how the mapping between original and retransmission RTP sessions is done with Session Description Protocol (SDP).
+The selection of a new QRT Flow Identifier to use for the retransmission RTP session is implementation-specific. {{sdp-rtx}} specifies how the mapping between original and retransmission RTP sessions is expressed using the Session Description Protocol (SDP).

 # Using the Session Description Protocol to Advertise QRT Sessions {#sdp-mapping}

-The Session Description Protocol defined in {{!RFC4566}} describes a format for advertising multimedia sessions, which is used by protocols such as {{!RFC3261}}.
+{{!RFC4566}} describes a format for advertising multimedia sessions, which is used by protocols such as {{!RFC3261}}.

-This specification introduces a new SDP value attribute "`qrtflow`" as a means of assigning RTP Session Flow Identifiers to RTP and RTCP packet flows.
-It's formatting in SDP is described by the following ABNF {{!RFC5234}}:
+This specification introduces a new SDP value attribute "`qrtflow`" as a means of assigning QRT Flow Identifiers to RTP and RTCP packet flows.
+Its formatting in SDP is described by the following ABNF {{!RFC5234}}:

 ~~~~~~~~~~
 qrtflow-attribute = "a=qrtflow:" qrt-flow-id
-qrt-flow-id       = *DIGIT ; unsigned 62-bit integer
+qrt-flow-id       = 1*DIGIT ; unsigned 62-bit integer
 ~~~~~~~~~~

+Per {{flow-identifier}} the value of the `qrt-flow-id` is required to be an even number.

-In the below example {{sdp-example}}, a hypothetical QRT server advertises an endpoint to use as a live event contribution feed point.
-It instructs a prospective client to send a vc2-encoded video stream and a vorbis-encoded audio stream on two separate RTP sessions.
+The example in {{sdp-example}} below shows a hypothetical QRT server advertising an endpoint to use for live contribution.
+It instructs a prospective client to send a VC2-encoded video stream and a Vorbis-encoded audio stream on two separate RTP sessions.
 In addition, it uses the SDP grouping framework described in {{!RFC5888}} to ensure lip synchronisation between both of those RTP sessions.